Tailored Learning Provision

 CBHS programs

-We have a range of programs, funded through FLO, to meet the complex learning and wellbeing needs of the students in our school community, including:
+We have a range of programs, funded through TLP, to meet the complex learning and wellbeing needs of the students in our school community, including:

 • Young Mum’s Program